thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getrawtransaction.md

 - n: "`result`"
   t: "null"
   p: "Required<br>(exactly 1)"
   d: "If the transaction wasn't found, the result will be JSON `null`.
 This can occur because the transaction doesn't exist in the block chain or memory pool, or because it isn't part of the transaction index.
-See the Bitcoin Core `-help` entry for `-txindex`"
+See the Dash Core `-help` entry for `-txindex`"

 {% enditemplate %}